igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-revisited.md

 }
 ```

-To test this script in your local dev, execute the following commands in the site's root:
+This script can be tested in the local dev by executing the following commands in the site's root:

 ```shell
 # install dependencies: algoliasearch, jsonfile, yargs